Baryogenesis in the Zee-Babu model with arbitrary $\xi$ gauge: CONCLUSION AND OUTLOOKS

 \section{CONCLUSION AND OUTLOOKS}

-In this paper we have investigated the EWPT and sphaleron rate in the ZB model using the high-temperature effective potential.
-The EWPT is strengthened by the new scalars to be the strongly first-order, the phase transition strength is in the range $1 - 4.15$.
-By using the sphaleron decoupling condition, we also propose a way to estimate the radius of the nucleation. $h^{\pm}, k^{\pm\pm}$ are triggers for the first-order EWPT.
-Our results may be further than the results in Ref. \cite{pelto}.
+In this paper we have investigated the EWPT in the ZB model using the high-temperature effective potential.
+The EWPT is strengthened by the new scalars to be the strongly first-order, the phase transition strength ranges from 1 to 4.15.
+The new charged scalars $h^{\pm} $ and $ k^{\pm\pm}$ are triggers for the first-order EWPT.
+Our results may be better than the results in Ref. \cite{pelto}.

+It is known that if a particle has the bigger charge, the decay rate will be larger.
+In their decay or scattering channels, we can estimate their mass, or the parameter domain in the Higgs potential.
+So the charge of particle also affects the parameter domain in the Higgs potential or signatures of the charge of new particles ($h^\pm, k^{\pm\pm}$) are hidden in the parameter domain, which in turn can indirectly affect the EWPT.
+However, in our calculation process, we looked for the mass domain of the new particles to have a first-order phase transition.
+Then we will extract the parameter domain in the Higgs potential.
+If they match with values derived from scattering channels, our solution will be viable.
+Therefore, signatures of the charge may be an external condition for checking or limiting the parameter domain in our solution.

-In addition, the EWPT can be calculated in a different way as in \cite{1101.4665}.
-In order to determine $T_N$ or $T_E$, we will examine this problem in conjunction with the CP-violation.
+In addition, the EWPT can be calculated in a different way as in Ref.\cite{1101.4665, Arefe}.
+In order to determine $T_N$ or $T_E$, we will examine this problem in conjunction with the $CP$-violation.

-In the ZB model, the tiny mass of neutrino which can be explain in two loops interactions of charged Higgs with neutrino, can be \textbf{a} reason of the matter-antimatter asymmetry and CP-violation.
-The behavior of charged Higgs is also very interested.
-Therefore, in the next works, we can investigate the ratio $m'_{h^{\pm}/k^{\pm\pm}}$ by using neutrino data.
-We will investigate the CP- violation and beyond issues of the baryon asymmetry problem through neutrino physics.
+In the ZB model, the tiny mass of neutrino which can be explained at two loop level induced by couplings between charged Higgs boson and neutrino; and this can be a reason of the matter-antimatter asymmetry and $CP$-violation.
+The behavior of charged Higgs boson is also very interesting.
+Therefore, in the next works, we can investigate the ratio $m'_{h^{\pm}/k^{\pm\pm}}$ by using neutrino data and the sphaleron rate.
+We will investigate the $CP$- violation and beyond issues of the baryon asymmetry problem through neutrino physics.

+Furthermore, the sphaleron is an important process in baryogenesis and leptogenesis so we will continue to calculate and test the sphaleron solution in this model with the COSMOTRANSITION code \cite{cosmotran}.
+This code used a Bessel function for $v(r)$ but it is not flexible in changing the value of the wall.

-With this region of self couplings in the Higgs potential, we can serve as basis for the calculation of cross section of the decay Higgs to photons and evaluate and extend the Zee-Babu model when connected to the data of LHC.
+With this region of self couplings in the Higgs potential, we can serve as basis for the calculation of other effects connected to data of the LHC, such as diphoton decay of Higgs boson, etc.